Parallel Algorithms Align with Neural Execution: Efficiency of Executing Algorithms Neurally

-So let's explore the efficiency of executing sequential and parallel algorithms. \begin{corollary} Let $\G$ be a scalable GNN operating over a graph with $n$ nodes and $m$ edges.
+\begin{corollary} Let $\G$ be a scalable GNN operating over a graph with $n$ nodes and $m$ edges.
 Further let $\SA$ be a sequential, and $\PA$ an efficient parallel algorithm on $n$ processors, both of complexity $C$.
 Then executing $\SA$ and $\PA$ on $\G$, respectively, entails efficiencies

 \end{corollary} \begin{proof} As observed above, the capacity $c$ of a GNN executing a sequential algorithm of complexity $C$ has to be $c \geq nC$, while it may be $c=C$ in the case of optimal speedup.
 Node efficiencies follow immediately.
 Since one processor can read only so much information, only a constant number of edges can be active at each layer during sequential processing, while up to a multiple of $n$ edges can be active during parallel algorithms.
 This yields the stated edge efficiencies. \end{proof} Therefore, the share of nodes avoiding redundant computation cannot exceed $1/n$ when executing sequential algorithms, whereas it may reach up to 1 for efficient parallel algorithms.
 At the same time, the number of redundant messages is reduced by a factor of $n$.
 Removing the artificial bottleneck of a single processor prevents data from having to be stored until the processor gets to it.
 Allowing nodes to carry out meaningful computation frees them of the dead weight of acting as memory.